Latitudeda/PhotoCAD_Docs/docs/en/CreatePcell/taper.rst

    #.
 Use the ``TaperLinear`` class to create component cells and output the layout

-      * Import the package to generate output layout file under the same file of the ``EulerBend``
+      * Import the package to generate output layout file under the same file of the ``TaperLinear``

       ::